 You might start to feel like a beast of burden lugging your gear, but make sure you think camel and pack your own H20 wherever you go.

 Nalgene, SIGG, whatever the brand, a solid water bottle is crucial to keeping yourself good and hydrated.

 It’s light, easy to hook to the outside of your pack when it’s full and when you empty your bottle for plane travel (no fluids or gels!
 I’ve had to chug a few bottles of water in airport security lines) you can stuff t-shirts or socks in there, making its space-taking basically negligible.

-I didn’t want to crowd out work-wear or warm layers with a lot of dressy clothes.
+I didn’t want to crowd work-wear or warm layers with a lot of dressy clothes or high heels in my backpack.
 But despite my more casually-styled, outdoor-focused mode of travel, there have been plenty of occasions when I wanted to hit the town.